 Antonio Brown surrenders to police in Florida: report

-Antonio Brown, the former NFL wide receiver, surrendered to police in Florida on Thursday in relation to an arrest warrant stemming from allegations that he threw rocks at a moving truck and assaulted the driver, according to a report.
+Antonio Brown, the NFL free agent wide receiver, surrendered to police in Florida on Thursday in relation to an arrest warrant stemming from allegations that he threw rocks at a moving truck and assaulted the driver, according to a report.

-He arrived at Broward County jail alongside his lawyers, according to TMZ.
+He arrived at Broward County jail around 10 p.m. alongside his lawyers, according to TMZ.
+His lawyer, Eric Schwartzreich indicated that Brown would spend the night in jail.

-The driver claimed Brown was impaired at the time of the altercation.
-The outlet on Thursday obtained the 911 call placed by the driver of a moving truck outside Brown’s Hollywood home.
+"He's innocent of these charges," Schwartzreich said, according to WFOR-TV.
+"Hopefully, we'll get bond tomorrow and he'll be acquitted of all charges."

 ANTONIO BROWN ACCUSED OF BEING HIGH, MAKING THREATS TOWARDS TRUCK DRIVER IN 911 CALL: REPORT